 Explore Mount Everest with the Himalayan Ecological Trek

-Please follow our blogs.
-Himalayan Ecological Trek is a genuine and pioneering trekking/expedition agency in Nepal.
-We are here to knit the momentous travel tale to our valued guests.
+Please follow our blogs for updates.
+Himalayan Ecological Trek is a genuine and pioneering trekking/ expedition agency in Nepal in operation since 1995.
+We are here to knit a momentous travel tale for our valued guests.
 We have various trek and expedition packages from popular treks, and off-the-beaten treks, to the Great Himalaya Trail.
 You can choose according to your preferences.
 Our travel planners are always there to help you choose the right trip.
 Over 2 decades of experience in the field of Nepalese Tourism allows us to provide services beyond expectations.
 Try us and experience natural Nepal like never before.

 Some Everesting Facts!